Glory's love of personality posters began in the 70s. This page represents a bit of historical record and walk down

 Susan was in a very short-lived television series called Cliffhangers, an attempt by NBC to bring back the vintage concept of the serial, a show that relied on a continuing plot week after week and usually ended each segment with a cliffhanger.
-The series didn't fare well with viewers and was cancelled.
+The series didn't fare well with viewers and was canceled.

 Ann-Margret's 1978 Pro Arts Poster!